Brprb08/Touch-Dynamics-Research/README.md

 ## Research Summary

-Touch dynamics can provide a robust biometric for user authentication.
+Touch dynamics can provide a lot of information for user authentication.
 Our study showed that the way users interact with a touchscreen (swiping, tapping, and pressing) can effectively distinguish between legitimate users and imposters.
 Our research utilized three machine learning models, and the Neural Network performed best with a 93% accuracy.
 These findings suggest that touch dynamics could be a useful secondary authentication method for securing mobile devices.